-Each PhD researcher participates as an international research fellow in the programme of one or both of the foreign partner universities for a period of about six months.
-This serves to both strengthen networks and to guarantee the broadening of the research focus for each fellow.
+Each doctoral researcher participates as an international research fellow in the programme of one or both of the foreign partner universities for a period of about six months.
+This serves both to strengthen networks and to guarantee the broadening of the research focus for each fellow.
 Besides participation in the qualification programme, visiting fellows will have the opportunity to join language courses at the host university and improve their skills in Estonian, Norwegian and German languages.

 Biannual Post-Doc Colloquium

 The IRTG offers a biannual colloquium for advanced researchers on a post-doctoral level, which allows for in-depth discussions of individual research projects (drafts, chapters etc.) related to the Baltic Sea Region and/or literary theory.
-Associated postdoctoral researchers profit from the international network and participation in all IRTG related events over the course of the funding period.
+Associated post-doctoral researchers profit from the international network and participation in all IRTG-related events over the course of the funding period.